AlexandreFoley/CEC-Daemon/Notes.md

 The other task of the daemon will be accomplished by calling the daemon with options and perhaps arguments to launch other tasks.

 A service must then be created to run the daemon on computer launch.

+## callbacks - what make them tick?

+To switchback after the arc button has been pressed on its remote, we have to monitor the general traffic (LOG callback) for 50:c0
+05:00:c0:00

+To prevent a bad switch when libcec request active source, call p 5 1
+This assign the correct physical adress to the libcec device.
+To switchback to the correct physical path after the switch, or another device, ask to be the active source we have to monitor commands for xf:82:ab:cd where x is any hexadecimal value and abcd is a bad path. also in hex. the command is receive as a string.
+So far, device behind the hdmiswitch have the physical adress 8000.
+Perhaps only watching for that one would be enough.